-Only the numbered statements in bold print are part of the official statement of faith.
-The explanatory points are an interpretation given by Pastor Ron Stone and do not constitute part of the official statement of faith.
+Note: Only the numbered statements in bold font are part of the official statement of faith.
+The explanatory points in regular font are an interpretation given by Pastor Ron Stone and do not constitute part of the official statement of faith.

 1. We believe in the Bible, consisting of the sixty-six books of the Old and New Testaments, which is the verbally inspired word of God and inerrant in the original manuscripts.
 2 Peter 1:20-21; 2Timothy 3:16